 Similar ecological effects can be exploited in crops by mixing different species at the same time within the same field (i.e., intercropping, Vandermeer 1992).
 For example, one of the most ancient intercrop known as the “three-sisters” (maize, bean, squash) combines species with different root foraging strategies that complement each other and achieve greater yield in mixture than grown separately (Zhang et al. 2014), which is commonly referred to as overyielding.
 Mixing species that get their nitrogen from the soil (e.g., cereals) with species that can fix nitrogen from the atmosphere (e.g., legumes) is another way to achieve complementarity effects and ultimately overyielding (Bedoussac et al. 2015).
-However, intercropping also raises several challenges because the components of the intercrop can differ in many aspects of their life cycle (germination, growth rate, phenology, plant architecture, etc) which complicates agronomic management (Lemken et al. 2017; Huss et al. 2022).
+However, intercropping also raises several challenges because the components of the intercrop can differ in many aspects of their life cycle (germination, growth rate, phenology, plant architecture, etc), which complicates agronomic management (Lemken et al. 2017; Huss et al. 2022).
 Moreover, they often have different harvest products that need to be separated from each other.

 Cultivar mixtures, that is the cultivation of a mixture of genotypes of the same species in the same field, allows to address most of these challenge by mobilizing plant diversity at the intra-specific level (Smithson and Lenné 1996).
-Historically, cultivar mixtures have been shown to be very efficient at limiting pathogen spread and disease severity compared to monogenotypic cultivars, especially in grain cereals (Wolfe 1985; Mundt et al. 1995; Zhu et al. 2000; Finckh and Wolfe 2006).
-This advantage has recently renewed the interest in cultivar mixtures as they could help reduce the use of pesticides and as such support the agroecological transition (Barot et al. 2017; Borg et al. 2018; Snyder et al. 2020; Wuest et al. 2021).
+Historically, cultivar mixtures have been shown to be very efficient at limiting pathogen spread and disease severity compared to monogenotypic stands, especially in grain cereals (Wolfe 1985; Mundt et al. 1995; Zhu et al. 2000; Finckh and Wolfe 2006).
+This beneficial effect has recently renewed the interest in cultivar mixtures, as they may help reduce pesticide use and thus support the agroecological transition (Barot et al. 2017; Borg et al. 2018; Snyder et al. 2020; Wuest et al. 2021).
 Extensive research in phytopathology has helped identify the different epidemiological and evolutionary mechanisms that underlie the protective effect of cultivar mixtures against pathogens (Finckh and Mundt 1992; Mundt et al. 1995; Finckh et al. 2000; Vidal et al. 2017).
 For example, recent results suggest that some cultivars might be able to improve the basal immunity of their neighbors, a phenomenon referred to as neighbor-modulated susceptibility (NMS, Pélissier et al. 2021, 2023).

 In addition to their beneficial effects on pathogen control, cultivar mixtures could also help optimize resource use and ultimately increase crop yield (Hajjar et al. 2008; Barot et al. 2017; Snyder et al. 2020).
-Ecological mechanisms at play in natural ecosystems or in intercropping such as niche complementarity could similarly improve resource use efficiency by reducing competition intensity between the different cultivars.
-Ecological theory predicts that such positive effects of plant diversity should strengthen as the environment becomes harsher, which is known as the stress-gradient hypothesis (SGH, Bertness and Callaway 1994; Maestre et al. 2009).
-According to the SGH, cultivar mixture could thus help maintain high productivity under low-input farming practices and more variable and extreme climates (Adu-Gyamfi et al. 2015).
+Ecological mechanisms at play in natural ecosystems or in intercropping such as niche complementarity could similarly improve resource use efficiency by reducing competition in intraspecific mixtures.
 In line with these theoretical expectations, most meta-analysis report slight yield increases in cultivar mixtures compared to monogenotypic cultivars (on average 2-5%, Kiær et al. 2009; Reiss and Drinkwater 2018; Borg et al. 2018).
-However, contrary to their beneficial effect on pathogen control, the positive effect of varietal mixtures on productivity and its interaction with resource availability are highly variable and remains poorly understood (Reiss and Drinkwater 2018; Alsabbagh et al. 2022).
+In addition, the niche dimensionality theory in ecology predicts that such positive effects of plant diversity are expected to strengthen with multiple resource limitation, as the stress-gradient hypothesis (SGH, Bertness and Callaway 1994; Maestre et al. 2009).
+Therefore, cultivar mixtures could help maintain high productivity under low-input farming practices and more variable and extreme climates (Adu-Gyamfi et al. 2015).
+Yet, how resource limitations affect the relative productivity of mixture remains poorly understood (Reiss and Drinkwater 2018; Alsabbagh et al. 2022).